freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 -  An attacker with admin access to the *Journalist Interface* can:

    -  Add, modify, and delete journalist users.
-   -  Change the codenames associated with sources within the Interface.
+   -  Change the codenames associated with *Sources* within the Interface.
    -  Download, but not decrypt, submissions.
-   -  Communicate with sources.
+   -  Communicate with *Sources*.
    -  Delete one or more submissions.
-   -  Delete one or more sources, which destroys all communication with that source and prevents the source from ever logging back in with that codename.
+   -  Delete one or more *Sources*, which destroys all communication with that *Source* and prevents the *Source* from ever logging back in with that codename.

 -  An attacker with admin access to the *Application Server* can:

    -  Add, modify, and delete software, configurations, and other files.
-   -  See all HTTP requests made by the source, the admin, and the journalist.
+   -  See all HTTP requests made by the *Source*, the admin, and the *Journalist*.
-   -  See the plaintext codename of a source as they are logging in.
+   -  See the plaintext codename of a *Source* as they are logging in.
-   -  See the plaintext communication between a source and a journalist as it happens.
+   -  See the plaintext communication between a *Source* and a *Journalist* as it happens.
    -  See the stored list of hashed codenames.
-   -  Access the GPG public key used to encrypt communications between a journalist and a source.
+   -  Access the GPG public key used to encrypt communications between a *Journalist* and a *Source*.
-   -  Download stored, encrypted submissions and replies from the journalists.
+   -  Download stored, encrypted submissions and replies from the *Journalists*.
-   -  Decrypt replies from the journalists if the source's codename, and thus the passphrase, is known.
+   -  Decrypt replies from the *Journalists* if the *Source*'s codename, and thus the passphrase, is known.
    -  Analyze any plaintext information that resides in RAM, which may include plaintext of submissions made within the past 24 hours.